getsentry/sentry-docs/src/collections/_documentation/guides/alert-notifications/creating-custom-rules.md

 ![Ignore Issues]({% asset guides/alert-notifications/alerts_notifications_22.png @path %})

 This will allow you to refine your rules based on the environment the errors in your project originate from.
-This is quite useful, as the urgency and workflows you apply to **Production** alerts might differ from the ones you apply to **Development** alerts.
+This is quite useful, as the urgency and workflows you apply to **Production** alerts might differ from the ones you apply to alerts originating from your **QA** environment.

 ## Next